 Plants need at least some sunlight to flower

-Be sure to read the label carefully to determine what kind of sunlight your plant prefers.
-Then place it in the proper location.
-Remember, no plant can thrive in a dark corner.
+Don’t ignore that label!
+Read it carefully to determine what kind of sunlight your plant prefers, then place it in the proper location.
+No plant will thrive in a dark corner.

 Consistent watering makes stronger plants.
 And flowering houseplants prefer a regular watering schedule.
 The watering cycle you choose will depend on the kind of plants you have and the level of humidity and amount of light you have in your home.